manolol1/WebAudioPlayer/README.md

  ### Features
  - You can select an audio file and it automatically starts playing.
  - You can change the volume.
+ - You can enable loop.

-More features are coming soon :)
+More features are propably coming soon :)

 [open Preview](https://manolol1.github.io/WebAudioPlayer/webaudioplayer.html)